 Here is how I invested in my blog in the first three months:

-When I launched my blog I purchased a theme from The Sunday Studio on Etsy instead of going with a free Blogger theme.
+When I first launched my blog I purchased a theme from The Sunday Studio on Etsy instead of going with a free Blogger theme.
 I didn’t want my blog to look the same as all the other people using Google’s Blogger free hosting.
-Despite this, once I had my blog set up and I was writing for about a month, I had this nagging feeling that I wasn’t happy with the colours.
+Despite this, once I had my blog set up and I was writing for about a month, I had this nagging feeling that I wasn’t happy with the colors.
 The original theme had a lot of grey in it and I wanted my blog to be bright and positive.
 So I caved in and purchased another theme from the same theme designer and I am so much happier with the look and layout.

 Domain: $17 (with Google)

 One of the best things you can do to make your blog more professional is to purchase your own domain.
 This blog was originally titled after my name, and without paying for my own domain it was www.sarahfournier.blogspot.com – yuck.
-For $17 annually I get control of the entire URL address as well as an email address under my blogs name.
+For $17 annually I get control of the entire URL address as well as an email address under my blog’s name.